daht-x/sagitta/contributing.md

 ### Code of conduct

-Please read and follow the [code of conduct](./code-of-conduct.md).
+Please read and follow our [code of conduct](./code-of-conduct.md).

 ***[Top](#contributing)***